illinoistech-itm/jhajek/See-Through-Cloud-Lab/Readme.md

 A quick introduction and explanation of the See-Through Cloud Lab capabilities and functionality available to you and to students.

+## History of the Lab

+Originally called, "The Range for Year-round Gurus Studying Technology And Design", the name "See Through Cloud Lab" or "See Through Lab" came about when we found ourselves describing the lab as a safe and secure environment that exposed internal functions so that students could learn about what happens in a Cloud Computing Environment.
+Much like the see-through models of the human body that lets you see hwo the organs are placed, we wanted to same idea.

 ## Why “See Through?”

 There are various public cloud and enterprise grade virtualization platforms available.
 These are by nature designed to run securely and reliably and many companies big and small use them with great success.
 Our lab wants to focus on the internal parts of how these services work – which the Public and the enterprise won’t or can’t give you access to.
 Hence the name See Through Cloud Lab.